SUBMISSION GUIDELINES FOR CONTRIBUTORS

 Symbols and special characters.
 In case you have no access to certain characters, we advise you to use a clear convention to mark these characters.
 You can use our font table (Appendix A) or any other regular table to list the correspondences between your symbols and the required ones.
 If you use any phonetic characters, please mark these by the use of a character style if possible.
 This will enable us to retrieve those characters in your document.

-Chapters and headings.
-Chapters or articles should be reasonably divided into sections and, if necessary, into sub-sections.
+Sections and headings.
+Articles should be reasonably divided into sections and, if necessary, into sub-sections.
 If you cannot use the electronic styles, please mark the headings as follows:

 Level 1 = bold italics, 1 line space before, section number flush left.
 Text immediately below.